ReactiveMongo/reactivemongo-site/releases/0.12/documentation/advanced-topics/aggregation.md

 **States with population above 10000000**

-It's possible to determine the states for which the sum of the population of the cities is above 10000000, by [grouping the documents](http://docs.mongodb.org/manual/reference/operator/aggregation/group/#pipe._S_group) by their state, then for each [group calculating the sum](http://docs.mongodb.org/manual/reference/operator/aggregation/sum/#grp._S_sum) of the population values, and finally get only the grouped documents whose population sum [matches the filter](http://docs.mongodb.org/manual/reference/operator/aggregation/match/#pipe._S_match) "above 10000000".
+It's possible to determine the states for which the <span id="sum">sum</span> of the population of the cities is above 10000000, by <span id="group">[grouping the documents](http://docs.mongodb.org/manual/reference/operator/aggregation/group/#pipe._S_group)</span> by their state, then for each [group calculating the sum](http://docs.mongodb.org/manual/reference/operator/aggregation/sum/#grp._S_sum) of the population values, and finally get only the grouped documents whose population sum [matches the filter](http://docs.mongodb.org/manual/reference/operator/aggregation/match/#pipe._S_match) "above 10000000".

 In the MongoDB shell, such aggregation is written as bellow (see the [example](http://docs.mongodb.org/manual/tutorial/aggregation-zip-code-data-set/#return-states-with-populations-above-10-million)).